Ran485/plasma_proteomics_analysis_CTO/README.md

 The files are organised into five folders:

-- ***data***: which contains all the plasma proteomics and clinical patient informations required to perform the analyses described in the study.
-The data files is currently deposited to the zenodo repository and can be available click on [**CTO_Supplementary_data**](https://zenodo.org/).
+- ***data***: which contains all the plasma proteomics and clinical patient information required to perform the analyses described in the study.
+The Supplementary Tables are accompanied in the Manuscript.
 - ***R***: which contains R scripts for reproducing all analyses and generating the figures presented in the manuscript.
 - ***python***: which contains the code mainly used for data preprocessing and models construction, and also including a few figures generation.
 - ***shell***: which contains the shell scripts for library searching.